Google now lets you mute pushy ‘reminder ads’ when shopping online

 It’s worth noting here that reminder ads will only be muted for “at least” 90 days, and it’s not entirely clear at which point the ads may become un-muted.
 And this only applies to non-Google websites and apps that use Google’s ad services.

-Google has had a “mute this ad” feature since 2012, granting you a degree of control over what ads you see — for example, if something irrelevant or distasteful pops up, you can opt not to see it again.
-Muting “reminder ads” takes this a step further by allowing you to mute ads that you may have once been interested in but for one reason or another no longer are — for the time being, at least.
+Google has had a “mute this ad” feature since 2012, granting you a degree of control over what ads you see — if something irrelevant or distasteful pops up, for example, you can opt not to see it again.
+Muting “reminder ads” takes this a step further by allowing you to mute ads you may once have been interested in but for one reason or another no longer are — for the time being, at least.

-Related to this, Google has also announced a couple of new updates to its existing “mute this ad” feature.
+Related to this, Google has also announced a couple of updates to its existing “mute this ad” feature.
 Feedback from any device on which you’re logged into your Google account will be applied across your other devices.
 So muting an ad on your PC will also now mute it on your mobile phone.

 Additionally, Google said that it’s expanding the scope of “mute this ad” to “even more places” as it teams up with additional third-party apps and websites.
 So, according to Google, you will likely have more opportunities to mute ads across the online sphere in future.